 The Governors’ duty is to ensure that the school runs successfully, safely and smoothly.
 They are the custodians of the school.

 The Board’s principal functions are, to be ultimately responsible for the safe and purposeful administration of the school.
 To ensure that the school is in financial control.
-To appoint the Head and the Bursar.
+To appoint the Headteacher and the Bursar.
 To contribute to the formulation of the school’s aims.
-To elect, within its constitution, its members, particularly the Chairman
+To elect, within its constitution, its members, particularly the Chairman.

 Professor Bart McGettrick, Chairman of the Board of Governors